sablier-labs/docs/docs/concepts/06-glossary.md

 [PRBMath][prb-math] is fixed-point arithmetic library used by Sablier Core to compute percentage values and the exponents used in Lockup Dynamic.

-## PRBProxy

-[PRBProxy][prb-proxy] is a proxy contract that can compose transactions on behalf of the owner.
-PRBProxy is a key component of Sablier Periphery.

 ## Protocol fees

 Fees that are rewarded to the Sablier Protocol itself.